-8 Skills You Need to Build to Land a Senior-Level Job was originally published on Vault.
+8 Skills You Need to Build to Land a Senior-Level Job was originally published on Firsthand.

 Getting a senior-level job requires hard work and dedication.
 It also requires certain skills.
 In fact, to land a senior-level position, there are several key skills you’ll need.
 And below are eight of the most important of these skills—which you need to start building now if you want to land a top position later.

 Are people willing to follow you?
 Do they go along with your decisions because they want to or because they have to?
 Answer these questions honestly.
 A leader is someone who inspires others to follow them.
 A person with a track record of directing others will have some tangible experience in a leadership role.
 Be a leader who can foster great employee engagement, someone who makes people want to follow you.

 To gain experience and build your leadership skills now, offer to take on more leadership roles at work.
 Offer to lead projects, meetings, research, hiring—anyplace you can gain leadership experience.
 In addition to your current job, there are many other ways to build or demonstrate experience as a leader, such as volunteering to work in nonprofit organizations or running successful community events.
 These types of activities require vision, and will allow you to flex and build your leadership skills.